nemo794/nisarqa/README.md

 verify_rslc.py --quality
                --input <path to RSLC files you want to validate>

-Specifying the "--quality" flag instructs the code to produce the graphical <fpdf> and statistical <fhdf> output files.
+Specifying the '--quality' flag instructs the code to produce the graphical <fpdf> and statistical <fhdf> output files.

 The code only works on NISAR sample RSLC files.
 Other file formats are not supported at this time.